Sean Hannity Talks to Mediaite About Flynn, ‘Obamagate’, Coronavirus and Why the Economy is Worse Than ‘Dire’

 Yes.
-But the one when you look at the cases: New York is still adding some 2,000 cases a day.
+But then you look at the cases: New York is still adding some 2,000 cases a day.
 And it’s not clear that we have the infrastructure to handle a safe reopening of the state yet.
 The economy is one thing, but what happens if states start to open up prematurely and deaths go up?

 It’s a great question, and I don’t think there’s a perfect answer, but I think there is an answer.
 You know, we have to learn what did we do right in this, what did we do wrong.
 For example, they were the meatpacking plants.
 There were three instances, one in South Dakota, one in Iowa, one in Washington state, and very, very successfully they were able to immediately jump on those three hotspots and and contact trace and make sure that the people that had contracted the virus were isolating at home and not infecting their family.
 So, you know, we’re now learning.
 I’m not blaming people, but there were some very dumb decisions made.
 The most egregious decisions were made in New York, New Jersey, Pennsylvania and Michigan.
 March 25th’s executive order.
 You live in New York.
 You read the New York papers.
 That executive order, forcing patients into nursing homes and long term care facilities, was an unmitigated disaster.

 Do you have anything to say to people that refuse to wear a mask?

 Yeah.
 Wear the mask for other people.
 Maybe it won’t impact you or take your life.
 But if you contract this virus and you don’t know you have it, and you’re asymptomatic and you’re shedding the virus and you come in contact with somebody that has an underlying health condition, they may end up dead because you weren’t willing to wear a mask.
 Wear the mask.
 It’s only temporary.